ismail7CAa/EquiPharm/external/CDPKit_CDPL_AGENT_README.md

 This document is the external handoff for using the CDPKit baseline as the CDPL pharmacophore-alignment version used in the PharmacoMatch comparison.

-It is intended for another project or an AI agent that needs a ready function or command-line workflow.
+It is intended for this project as well as other projects as function or command-line workflow.

 ## What This Is

-This is not the old `psdscreen` hit-only workflow.
+This is not the `psdscreen` hit-only workflow.

 The current wrapper follows the PharmacoMatch-style CDPL alignment path: